US and Russia restart talks on cyber and nuclear war

 His report suggested cooperation with Moscow on climate change, Covid-19, and Middle East conflicts.

-It said the EU needed "increased transparency on financial flows concerning Russia", to root out Russia-linked corruption and money laundering in Europe, but stopped short of suggesting operational measures.
+It said the EU needed "increased transparency on financial flows concerning Russia" in order to root out Russia-linked corruption and money laundering in Europe, but stopped short of suggesting operational measures.

 The EU should also strive to become "less dependent" on Russian oil and gas, it added, even though Germany is about to complete a new gas pipeline with Russia.